turingschool/md_launch_curriculum/labs/mod1/Debugging.md

 # Lab
 Lab time is designed for you to prepare for upcoming lessons, and practice what you have learned so far.
 Both aspects are important for your success.
 During this time, you are encouraged to collaborate with fellow students, and reach out to instructors with any and all questions!

 ** Instructor Note ** Before this lab, set up groups of 2-3 students.
 They will be working through a broken order taking application, similar to the one they completed during week1.
-The app has 4 bugs
+The app has 4 bugs (outlined below).
+Initially, keep an eye on how students are approaching the exercise - we may need to nudge them to describe how they believe the application is or should be running before jumping into fixing the bugs.

 ## Practice